Government of Kentucky: Politics

 Politics in Kentucky has historically been very competitive.
 The state leaned toward the Democratic Party during the 1860s after the Whig Party dissolved.
 During the Civil War, the southeastern part of the state aligned with the Union and tended to support Republican candidates thereafter, while the central and western portions remained heavily Democratic even into the following decades.
 Kentucky would be part of the Democratic Solid South until the mid-20th century.

 Since 1952, voters in the Commonwealth supported the three Democratic candidates elected to the White House, all from Southern states: Lyndon B. Johnson from Texas in 1964, Jimmy Carter from Georgia in 1976, and Bill Clinton from Arkansas in 1992 and 1996.
 But by the 21st century, the state had become a Republican stronghold in federal elections, supporting that party's presidential candidates by double-digit margins since 2000.
 At the same time, voters have continued to elect Democratic candidates to state and local offices in many jurisdictions.
 Mirroring the broader national partisan realignment, Kentucky's Democratic Party in the 21st century primarily consists of liberal whites, African-Americans, and other racial minorities.
 As of March 2020, 48.42 percent of the state's voters were officially registered as Democrats, while 42.75 percent were registered Republicans, whose members tend to be conservative whites.
 Some 8.83 percent were registered with another political party or as Independents.
 Despite the Democratic voter registration advantage, the state has elected Republican candidates for federal office routinely since the beginning of the 21st century.

 From 1964 through 2004, Kentucky voted for the eventual winner of the Presidential election each time, until losing its bellwether status in the 2008 election.
 That year Republican John McCain won Kentucky, carrying it 57 percent to 41 percent, but lost the national popular and electoral votes to Democrat Barack Obama.
 Further hampering Kentucky's status as a bellwether state, 116 of Kentucky's 120 counties supported Republican Mitt Romney in the 2012 election, who lost to Barack Obama nationwide.

-Kentucky is one of the most anti-abortion states in the U.S. A 2014 poll done by the Pew Research Center found that 57 percent of those polled in the state thought that abortion should be illegal in all or most cases, while only 36 percent thought that abortion should be legal in all or most cases.
+In a 2020 study, Kentucky was ranked as the 8th hardest state for citizens to vote in.